The History of Floods

 Some in the Napa community were not ready to give up.
-Coming together in a precedent-setting cooperative coalition were representatives of diverse interest groups - from the newly formed Friends of the Napa River to the Napa Valley Economic Development Corporation, from the Farm Bureau to the Convention and Visitors Bureau, from the Sierra Club to the Chamber of Commerce - to take part in a series of meetings from January 1996 to May 1997.
+Coming together in a precedent-setting cooperative coalition were representatives of diverse interest groups - the newly formed Friends of the Napa River to the Napa Valley Economic Development Corporation, the Farm Bureau, the Convention and Visitors Bureau, the Sierra Club, and the Chamber of Commerce - to take part in a series of meetings from January 1996 to May 1997.
 Thousands of hours of meetings later, a "living river" design achieved consensus.

 Less than one year later, in March 1998, a proposal to add a half-cent to the Napa County sales tax to fund the local share of this Flood Project was put before the voters.
 A two-thirds majority was required to approve the tax increase.
 More than 27,000 voters cast a ballot on that election day, and Measure A passed with just 308 votes to spare.